 - Every time we type something to be searched in google chrome or other browsers, it generates the desired output based on the principle of hashing.

-- In our computers we have various files stored in it, each file has two very crucial information that is, filename and file path, in order to make a connection between the filename to its corresponding file path hash tables are used.
+- In our computers we have various files stored in it, each file has two very crucial pieces of information that is, the filename and file path, in order to make a connection between the filename to its corresponding file path hash tables are used.

 A Heap is a special case of a binary tree where the parent nodes are compared to their children with their values and are arranged accordingly.

 - In heapsort Algorithm, is an algorithm for sorting elements in either min heap(the key of the parent is less than or equal to those of its children) or max heap(the key of the parent is greater than or equal to those of its children), sorting is done with the creation of heaps.

 - Heaps are used to implementing a priority queue where priority is based on the order of heap created.